prestancedesign/inertia-clojure/README.md

 # Inertia Clojure

-Clojure Middleware adapter for [Inertia.js](https://inertiajs.com/).
+Clojure Middleware adapter for [Inertia.js](https://inertiajs.com/) to build single-page apps, without building an API.

 The latest versions on Clojars